liberland/Constitution/Liberland-constitution.md

    * **§IV.14(3)(a)** to be notified about the schedule of the judicial proceedings;
    * **§IV.14(3)(b)** to address the Criminal Court before the sentence is determined;
    * **§IV.14(3)(c)** to be advised of release from custody or escape of the accused.
+* **§IV.15.** Should a criminal offence be allegedly committed by a Member or Agent of the Public Administration in the course of his or her official duties, and no one Victim has been left by such an offence, a public prosecution may be instituted.
+  * **§IV.15(1)** Where no public prosecution has been brought within a reasonable period of time, a private prosecution may be brought by any association composed of no fewer than thirty Citizens.
+  * **§IV.15(2)** Where a private prosecution is instituted in place of a public prosecution, the Office of the Public Prosecutor shall fully cooperate with the association in charge of the proceedings.
-* **§IV.15.** All criminal offences shall be tried in the Criminal Court before a Judge with a panel of Jury to give a verdict of “Guilty” or “Not guilty”.
+* **§IV.16.** All criminal offences shall be tried in the Criminal Court before a Judge with a panel of Jury to give a verdict of “Guilty” or “Not guilty”.
-  * **§IV.15(1)** The Jury shall be composed of twelve impartial Citizens drawn randomly from the Electoral Register.
+  * **§IV.16(1)** The Jury shall be composed of twelve impartial Citizens drawn randomly from the Electoral Register.
-  * **§IV.15(2)** The Jury shall determine the facts and render the verdict according to the law under the direction of the Judge.
+  * **§IV.16(2)** The Jury shall determine the facts and render the verdict according to the law under the direction of the Judge.
-  * **§IV.15(3)** The Jury shall deliberate in camera and shall not be required to disclose reasons behind the verdict or be reprimanded for it.
+  * **§IV.16(3)** The Jury shall deliberate in camera and shall not be required to disclose reasons behind the verdict or be reprimanded for it.
-  * **§IV.15(4)** The Jury shall, under all circumstances, retain the unequivocal right to acquit and shall be informed of this right; such acquittal shall be final.
+  * **§IV.16(4)** The Jury shall, under all circumstances, retain the unequivocal right to acquit and shall be informed of this right; such acquittal shall be final.
-  * **§IV.15(5)** The Jury shall reach its decisions with no fewer than eleven votes.
+  * **§IV.16(5)** The Jury shall reach its decisions with no fewer than eleven votes.
-  * **§IV.15(6)** Should the Jury not be able to render a verdict with eleven votes within reasonable time, the Judge shall order retrial with a newly appointed Jury; such retrial shall be considered to be a continuation of the original proceedings.
+  * **§IV.16(6)** Should the Jury not be able to render a verdict with eleven votes within reasonable time, the Judge shall order retrial with a newly appointed Jury; such retrial shall be considered to be a continuation of the original proceedings.
-  * **§IV.15(7)** The Jury shall render the verdict free from any form of coercion; the Judge may order sequestration of the Jurors should it be required for the independence of the Jury.
+  * **§IV.16(7)** The Jury shall render the verdict free from any form of coercion; the Judge may order sequestration of the Jurors should it be required for the independence of the Jury.
-  * **§IV.15(8)** All defendants who have been convicted by the Jury shall be sentenced by the Judge as prescribed by law.
+  * **§IV.16(8)** All defendants who have been convicted by the Jury shall be sentenced by the Judge as prescribed by law.
-  * **§IV.15(9)** The Criminal Court may exercise jurisdiction over international crimes provided it has been conferred upon it by law and only if the accused is within the jurisdiction of the Free Republic of Liberland.
+  * **§IV.16(9)** The Criminal Court may exercise jurisdiction over international crimes provided it has been conferred upon it by law and only if the accused is within the jurisdiction of the Free Republic of Liberland.
-  * **§IV.15(10)** The Criminal Court shall have the power to issue Warrants as prescribed by this Constitution and injunctions and other orders as prescribed by law.
+  * **§IV.16(10)** The Criminal Court shall have the power to issue Warrants as prescribed by this Constitution and injunctions and other orders as prescribed by law.* **§IV.17.** Any civil and criminal proceedings shall be preceded by a Preliminary Hearing held by one Judge of the relevant Court.
-* **§IV.16.** Should a criminal offence be allegedly committed by a Member or Agent of the Public Administration in the course of his or her official duties, and no one Victim has been left by such an offence, a public prosecution may be instituted.
-  * **§IV.16(1)** Where no public prosecution has been brought within a reasonable period of time, a private prosecution may be brought by any association composed of no fewer than thirty Citizens.
-  * **§IV.16(2)** Where a private prosecution is instituted in place of a public prosecution, the Office of the Public Prosecutor shall fully cooperate with the association in charge of the proceedings.
-* **§IV.17.** Any civil and criminal proceedings shall be preceded by a Preliminary Hearing held by one Judge of the relevant Court.
   * **§IV.17(1)** A defendant at a Preliminary Hearing shall enter his or her positions in relation to the claim or prosecution brought against him or her.
   * **§IV.17(2)** The Judge at a Preliminary Hearing shall have the power to issue preliminary Warrants and Orders within the powers of the relevant Court which shall be reviewable at a full trial.
   * **§IV.17(3)** The Judge at a Preliminary Hearing shall review the prima facie validity of the claim or prosecution and shall dismiss the case before it proceeds to a full trial where: